crafty-monster/rocky/README.md

+# TL/DR

+ROCKY is a container manager for Minecraft Bedrock instances.

+It uses the [Docker Engine API](https://docs.docker.com/engine/api/v1.38/) to create, run, stop and manage existing containers.

+Each world is a self-contained instance running an image of minecraft bedrock.

 ![branding/thumbnail.png](branding/thumbnail.png)

-Powered by the the following projects:
+###  Powered by the the following projects:

 ![docker](branding/vendor/logo.docker.png)
 ![node.js](branding/vendor/logo.nodejs.png)